EmmanuelOwusu/-Linear-Quadratic-Regulators/README.md

 This is a presentation on Linear Quadratic  Regulators:

+This was presented to students at the African Masters in Machine Intelligence.

+[1.
+LQR]

 * A linear quadratic problem is a problem where the system dynamics are described by a set of linear differential equations and the cost is